SUMMARY

 - Combined Joint Task Force Headquarters

-The exercise scenario will be built up on a Crisis Management Operation (CMO) and spread around different locations in order to meet the specific requirements of the different technical domains.
-This also allows to replicate the real-life operations challenges that the dispersion of means pose to Command and Control and Reporting, and in the particular case of C-IED, also to the handling and transportation of evidence collected from IED, its transport, chain of custody and exploitation.
+The exercise scenario was built up on a Crisis Management Operation (CMO) and spread around different locations in order to meet the specific requirements of the different technical domains.
+This also allowed to replicate the real-life operations challenges that the dispersion of means pose to Command and Control and Reporting, and in the particular case of C-IED, also to the handling and transportation of evidence collected from IED, its transport, chain of custody and exploitation.

 More exercises to come

-It is the ambition of EDA’s participating Member States to pursue the series of Bison Counter exercises beyond the 2021 edition, in a structured, comprehensive and coherent manner.
-An important step in that direction will be the upcoming launch, by 13 Member States, of a new EDA project already approved by EDA’s Steering Board in November 2019, which foresees at least three additional editions of Bison Counter in 2023, 2025 and 2027.
+It is the ambition of EDA’s participating Member States to pursue the series of Bison Counter exercises beyond the 2023 edition, in a structured, comprehensive and coherent manner.
+An important step in that direction was launched by 13 Member States, of a new EDA project already approved by EDA’s Steering Board in November 2019, which foresees at least two additional editions of Bison Counter in 2025 (The Netherlands) and 2027 (Sweden).

-The project will also establish a permanent Expert Team in charge of the planning of the exercises and its subsidiary activities, both at the conceptual and technical level, which will allow for the implementation of a consolidated Lessons Learned cycle, essential for moving towards an adequate harmonisation of capabilities and increased interoperability.
+This project has also established a permanent Expert Team in charge of the planning of the exercises and its subsidiary activities, both at the conceptual and technical level, which allows the implementation of a consolidated Lessons Learned cycle, essential for moving towards an adequate harmonisation of capabilities and increased interoperability.
 Another ambition of the project is to seek inter-agency cooperation among all relevant C-IED stakeholders in the EU, including national and multinational Centres of Excellence, law enforcement and Industry.